 After 29 March 2019 if there’s no Brexit deal between UK & EU, i.e. under a cliff-edge hard Brexit, you may need to appoint both an EU (EEA/EC) Authorized Representative (EC Rep), based in EU27 or EEA, and a UK Authorised Representative (UK Rep), based in the United Kingdom, if you place products on both UK or EU27/EEA markets!
 You MUST have a Brexit contingency plan if you place products on either UK or EU27/EEA markets!
 Wellkang team can help you under all Brexit scenarios!
 Click here to get FREE Guide Now!

 As of 21 March 2010, a Single EEA/EU/EC European Authorised Representative (Authorized Representative) (EC Rep) must be designated by a non-EEA manufacturer of medical devices as required by Article 14.2* of Council Directive 93/42/EEC amended by Directive 2007/47/EC.

-EC Rep: what is a European (EEA/EU/EC) Authorised Representative (Authorized Representative)?
+EC Rep: what is a European (EEA/EU/EC, UK) Authorised Representative (Authorized Representative)?